apollographql/subgraph-template-typescript-apollo-server/README.md

 If you're unfamiliar with Renovate, the docs are really worth perusing even if just to get an idea of what kinds of configuration are possible.

 > For additional information on configuring Renovate, [visit the docs](https://docs.renovatebot.com/).

-## Prettier

-Prettier is an opinionated code formatting tool.

-To check for formatting issues:
-`npm run prettier:check`

-To auto-fix formatting issues:
-`npm run prettier:fix`

-This is enforced in CI via the `Prettier` job.

-> For additional information on configuring Prettier, [visit the docs](https://prettier.io/docs/en/options).